kirilenkobm/gleitzsch/README.md

 To run the program you need:

-- all dependencies listed in requirements.txt installed
+- all python libraries listed in requirements.txt installed
 - lame installed

 Lime can be obtained at: <http://lame.sourceforge.net/>.